 Let’s break it down even further.

 Sourcing fabrics and materials are normally pretty detrimental to the environment.
 Conventical cotton for example is one of the most pesticide-laden crops on the planet.
 It’s highly polluting and not only affects the ecosystem it also makes the people who pick it really sick.
-Choosing environmentally friendly plus-size clothing made from natural fabrics like linen, hemp, modal or organic cotton is a good place to start.
+Choosing environmentally friendly plus-size clothing made from natural fabrics like linen, jute, hemp, modal or organic cotton is a good place to start.

 Although natural fabrics are best, some semi-synthetic ones like modal are okay as they are made from tree pulp.